Single Phase and Three Phase RCD and GFCI Wiring Circuit Diagrams and Installation

 Now, you have got the idea as we are going to show different wiring circuit diagrams for single pole, two poles, three poles and four poles (both single phase and three phase) RCD (RCCB) or GFCI circuit breakers.

 Keep in mind that the the difference between single pole and two poles normal circuit breakers and a GFCI is that there is a builtin white wire on the back side of GFCI and it must be connected to the neutral busbar in the mains supply or it will not work and protect the circuit properly.
+Additional, you may read the difference between GFCI and AFCI in the previous post.

 Wiring a Single Pole GFCI Circuit Breaker